Daylend/PlyCoreLite/README.md

 ### Access Control

-All functions include access control through the `PlyCoreCommand` hook and a customizable `hasAccess` function.
-Server administrators can implement their own access control logic by modifying the `hasAccess` function in the code.
+All functions include access control through the `PlyCoreCommand` hook and a customizable `hasAccess` function currently designed for the MBRP event team to prevent abuse, but will also work for admins on normal servers.

+#### Abuse Prevention Logic Explained

+The addon includes access controls that adapt to different server types:

+**MBRP Servers (with Event Mode):**
+- Event Team members in event mode have full access
+- On `rp_exhib_border*` maps, commands are restricted to a specific boundary area (configurable coordinates)
+- Special exception: `plyResetSettings()` works outside boundaries to help players who leave the event without having their params reset
+- Non-event team members must be admins to use any functions

+**Standard Servers:**
+- Admin-only access for all functions
+- No special restrictions or boundaries

 [PlayerCore Workshop Page]: <https://steamcommunity.com/sharedfiles/filedetails/?id=216044582>
 [Expression 2 Core Collection]: <https://steamcommunity.com/workshop/filedetails/?id=726399057>